IsaacSchemm/Crowmask/README.md

 Internal objects:

+- [x] `User`: a cached user from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
+- [x] `UserLink`: an entry from the Contact and Social Media section of the Weasyl profile
 - [x] `Submission`: a cached post from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed
 - [x] `SubmissionMedia`: an associated image
 - [x] `SubmissionTag`: an associated tag
 - [x] `Follower`: an ActivityPub actor who follows this actor
-- [ ] `PrivateBoost`: a list of `Announce` activities sent to particular actors or instances
+- [x] `PrivateAnnouncement`: a list of `Announce` activities sent to particular actors or instances
 - [x] `OutboundActivity`: a list of `Accept`, `Create`, `Update`, and `Delete` activities sent to particular actors or instances

 ActivityPub HTTP endpoints:

-- [x] `/api/actor`: a Person object with the name, avatar, and URL of the associated Weasyl account
+- [x] `/api/actor`: attempts cache refresh for the user, processes outbound activities, then returns the resulting object
 - [ ] `/api/actor/inbox`: accepts `Follow`, `Undo` `Follow`, `Create`, and `Delete`
 - [ ] `/api/actor/outbox`: contains a `Create` activity for each cached Weasyl post
 - [ ] `/api/actor/followers`: contains a list of followers